Forgot password

 Tracking Chop (T) - An auto-tracking chop that leads into a knife QTE.

-Short Timestop (Y) - A shorter timestop.
+Short Timestop (G) - A shorter timestop.
+Best used as a panic or repositioning tool.

 Pros & Cons